Imports

 # Plot position errors

-import plotly.graph_objects as go
+import matplotlib.pyplot as plt

-fig.update_layout(title='TLE Fitting Position Errors',
+ax.set_title("TLE Fitting Position Errors")

 Evaluate Fit Quality¶